-- 7.1.2 When preparing sewerage proposals for any development, the first presumption will be to provide a system of foul drainage discharging into a public sewer.
+7.1.2 When preparing sewerage proposals for any development, the first presumption will be to provide a system of foul drainage discharging into a public sewer.
 This should be achieved in consultation with the statutory sewerage undertaker for the area.
-Only if, taking into account the cost and/or practicability, it can be shown to the satisfaction of the local planning authority that connection to a public sewer is not feasible, a package sewage treatment plant incorporating a combination of treatment processes will be considered.
-The plant should offer full treatment (including secondary and if necessary tertiary treatment) with the final effluent discharge from it meeting the standard and conditions set by the Environment Agency where applicable.
+Only if, taking into account the cost and/or practicability (such as location and distance), it can be shown to the satisfaction of the local planning authority that connection to a public sewer is not feasible, a package sewage treatment plant incorporating a combination of treatment processes will be considered.
+The plant should offer full treatment (including secondary and if necessary tertiary treatment) with discharges meeting the General Binding Rules and any other conditions set by the Environment Agency where applicable.
 Proposals for package treatment plants should also set out clearly the responsibility and means of operation and maintenance to ensure that the discharge consent is not likely to be infringed in the life of the plant.
 Such provision may be adopted by the statutory sewerage undertaker under section 104 of the Water Industry Act 1991, subject to certain criteria being met.
-Severn Trent Water are likely to be issuing guidance on adoption of treatment plants in the near future. - 7.1.3 Only if it can be clearly demonstrated that the sewerage and sewage disposal methods referred to above are not feasible, will a system incorporating septic tank(s) be considered.
-Applications for planning permission should be supported by an assessment of the proposed use of septic tanks, to confirm that there will be no adverse effects.
+STW/TW are likely to be issuing guidance on adoption of treatment plants in the near future.

+- 7.1.3 Only if it can be clearly demonstrated that the sewerage and sewage disposal methods referred to above are not feasible, will a system incorporating septic tank(s) be considered. - 7.1.4 Applications for planning permission should be supported by an assessment of the proposed use of septic tank or small sewage treatment plant, to confirm that there will be no adverse effects.
 This assessment should focus on the likely effects on the environment, amenity and public health.
 It should include a thorough examination of the impact of disposal of the final effluent, whether discharged to a watercourse or disposed of by soakage into the ground.
 An Environmental Permit maybe required from the Environment Agency for certain types of non-mains drainage.
 Further guidance on this is available from the Environment Agency advice document 'Guidance for the registration of small sewage effluent discharges'.